DARTH-git/darthpack/README.md

 =======================================================================

 <!-- <img src="docs/figs/under_const.jpeg" align="center" alt="" width="360" /> -->
-[`darthpack`](https://github.com/DARTH-git/darthpack) is an R package that showcases the [Decision Analysis in R for Technologies in Health (DARTH)](https://darthworkgroup.com) coding framework to construct model-based cost-effectiveness analysis in R. [`darthpack`](https://github.com/DARTH-git/darthpack) is part of the following manuscript:
+[`darthpack`](https://github.com/DARTH-git/darthpack) is an R package that showcases the [Decision Analysis in R for Technologies in Health (DARTH)](https://darthworkgroup.com) coding framework to construct model-based cost-effectiveness analysis in R. The main website of `darthpack` can be [found here](https://darth-git.github.io/darthpack/).

+[`darthpack`](https://github.com/DARTH-git/darthpack) is part of the following manuscript:

 -   Alarid-Escudero F, Krijkamp E, Pechlivanoglou P, Jalal H, Kao SY, Yang A, Enns EA.
 "A need for change!
 A coding framework for improving transparency in decision modeling".
 PharmacoEconomics 2019. <http://dx.doi.org/10.1007/s40273-019-00837-x> (In press)

-The main website of `darthpack` can be [found here](https://darth-git.github.io/darthpack/).
+The release that accompanies the published article has been archived in zenodo: <https://zenodo.org/record/3445451>.

 Preliminaries
 =============